Ma1achy/N-Body-Simulator/README.md

 =====N-BODY SIMULATIONS=====

 A collection of Python scripts to simulate the gravitational interactions between massive bodies using either the naive brute force algorithm or the Barnes-Hut algorithm.
-This was written for a project for a scientific computing module, done as part of an undergraduate physics degree.
+This was a project for a scientific computing module, done as part of an undergraduate physics degree.

 =====GETTING STARTED=====